electricimp/LIS3MDL/README.md

 ## configureInterrupt(*isEnabled, [threshold, options]*)

 Sets up the interrupt system on the LIS3MDL.
+The device starts with this disabled by default.

 ### Parameters